-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of the notes or passed upon the accuracy or the adequacy of this term sheet, the accompanying product supplement no. 70-A-I or the accompanying prospectus supplements and prospectus.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of the notes or passed upon the accuracy or the adequacy of this amended and restated term sheet, the accompanying product supplement no. 70-A-I or the accompanying prospectus supplements and prospectus.
 Any representation to the contrary is a criminal offense.